 In 2010, we adopted the Westar Energy, Inc. Retirement Benefit Restoration Plan ("Restoration Plan") to replace benefits lost under our Retirement Plan because of limitations imposed by the Internal Revenue Code on annual compensation that can be used in calculating pension benefits.
 Each of the named executive officers is a participant in our Restoration Plan.
+As a result of having this plan, the retirement benefits for named executive officers are calculated on the same basis as benefits for other covered employees.

-Under the terms of our Restoration Plan, the benefit payable will be a monthly amount that is equal to the difference between the monthly amount that would be payable to the participant under our Retirement Plan if it were not subject to limitations under the Internal Revenue Code, and the monthly amount that is actually payable to the participant under our Retirement Plan.
+Under the terms of our Restoration Plan, the benefit payable will be a monthly amount that is equal to the difference between the monthly amount that is payable to the participant under our Retirement Plan and the monthly amount that would be payable if the Plan were not subject to such limitations.
 The amount payable under the Restoration Plan will be determined in the form of a straight life annuity over the lifetime of the participant and will commence on the participant's normal retirement date.
+We calculated the present value of the benefits as of December 31, 2015 using a discount rate of 4.64% and the RP-2015 combined healthy mortality tables for male and female annuitants, with mortality improvements projected as required by the Pension Protection Act of 2006 for 2016 funding valuations.